cabird/AI_where_it_matters/manually_coded_reports/report-data_meta_work_client_stakeholder_communication_e_g_email_meetings.md

-# Report of Qualitative Analysis for Client Stakeholder Communication E G Email Meetings (Category: Meta Work)
+# Qualitative Analysis for Client/Stakeholder Communication
+# Category: Meta-Work

-This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Client Stakeholder Communication (e.g., email, meetings) within the Meta Work category.
+This report is an AI-generated synthesis of manually coded survey responses from software developers about AI usage in Client/Stakeholder Communication (Meta-Work).
 I preserved the research team’s thematic structure and codes, integrated representative participant quotes, and added cross-cutting analysis and practical design implications.
 The analysis focuses only on the supplied coded data.

 ---